bravetechnologycoop/BraveSensor/firmware/README.md

 **Description:**

 Use this console function to turn cloud publishes of state machine debugging values on and off.
 Note the firmware defaults to off.
-When on, the debug publishes occur approximately every 1.5 seconds, so be mindful of Particle data limits when using this feature.
+When on, the debug publishes occur approximately every 1.5 seconds for a maximum of 8 hours, so be mindful of Particle data limits when using this feature.

 **Argument(s):**

 1. Enter 1 to turn publishes on
 2. Enter 0 to turn publishes off
+3. e - this is short for echo, and will echo the current value

 **Return(s):**

-- 0 if 0 is entered
-- 1 if 1 is entered
+- The current integer value (0 or 1)
 - -1: when bad data is entered

 ### **im21_door_id_set(String)**